- News Releases

 "I waited for this moment a very long time," Erasmo says.
 "It's a relief for me and my family, and for my doctors in Honduras, to know that they can rely on the results to plan the best treatment for me."

-As of December, after completing more targeted therapy, Erasmo says he is showing signs of remission and was looking forward the New Year with his family.
+As of December, after completing more targeted therapy, Erasmo says he is showing signs of remission.